Charles Harder: Notable cases

 In 2018, Harder represented Trump in a defamation lawsuit filed by Stormy Daniels (real name Stephanie Clifford).
 On October 15, 2018, the U.S. District Court granted an anti-SLAPP motion filed by Harder, dismissing the lawsuit with prejudice and awarding Trump reimbursement of his attorneys fees against Stormy Daniels.
 On December 11, 2018, the court ordered Stormy Daniels to pay Trump 75% reimbursement of his attorneys fees or $292,052.33, plus a $1000 sanction on Stormy Daniels as well.
 "The court’s order," Harder said, "along with the court’s prior order dismissing Stormy Daniels’ defamation case against President Trump, together constitute a total victory for the President, and a total defeat for Stormy Daniels in this case."
 On July 31, 2020, the Ninth Circuit U.S. Court of Appeals affirmed the U.S. District Court's ruling, in a unanimous 3-0 decision.

-In 2019, Harder sent a letter to CNN on behalf of Trump and his campaign, threatening to sue the network after asserting CNN was violating the federal Lanham Act by marketing itself as a news organization.
+In 2019, Harder sent a letter to CNN on behalf of Donald Trump and his campaign, alleging that the network misrepresented itself as a neutral news organization and threatening legal action under the federal Lanham Act.
 The threatened lawsuit never materialized.

 In 2019, Harder sued Oakley on behalf of US Olympic gold medalist Shaun White, for using his name and image beyond the term permitted by an earlier contract between them.

 In 2020, Harder sued VICE Media on behalf of BYD, a multi-billion dollar electric vehicle manufacturer based in China backed by Warren Buffett.

+In recent years, Harder has also represented Binance and the Winklevoss brothers in lawsuits.

+U.S. Special Envoy for Best Future Generations

+In June 2025, he was appointed as the U.S. Special Envoy for Best Future Generations at the United States Department of State.
+In this role, he works on child protection and well-being issues worldwide, including food security, education, healthcare, water and sanitation access, and efforts to end child labor, trafficking, and recruitment of children into gangs and armed conflict..
+As of July 7th, 2026, the U.S. Department of State announced that Charity Wallace was sworn in as the new Special Envoy for Best Future Generations, succeeding Charles Harder.

+Publications

+In 2021, Harder published Gawker Slayer: The Professional and Personal Adventures of Famed Attorney Charles Harder.
+The book includes accounts of several high-profile cases from his career, including the Bollea v.
+Gawker case.